dgileadi/zepto-page-transitions/README.md

 You can link to HTML files that are not in the same level as the original HTML file, e.g. `href="path/with/slashes.html"`.
 However this support is provided by replacing links in the loaded HTML and consequently may be slow and incomplete.
 Avoid using multiple levels of pages when possible.

-Because pages are loaded using AJAX you can't use the regular `$(document).ready()` function that you may be used to.
+Because this plugin loads pages using AJAX you can't use the regular `$(document).ready()` function that you may be used to for any page except the first.
 Instead bind to the `pageinit` event, which will be triggered for each loaded page.
+If you want to catch the `pageinit` event for the initial page, register your listener in a script tag that comes before including transition.js.
+You can see this in the events example.

-As mentioned in the example, head content is thrown away when an HTML file is loaded.
+As mentioned in the example above, head content is thrown away when an HTML file is loaded.
 If you want to run scripts or include styles specific to a HTML file then include them within its `<body>` tag.
 Put all shared scripts and styles into the original HTML file's head content.

 To set the `defaultPageTransition` and/or `domCache` customization options you can use code like the following: